 The checklist below shows the key considerations that the Project Board and key professionals undertaking a PSS will be thinking about during the initiation stage.
+Those highlighted in pink are key considerations relating to businesses.

-Item Comments Tick Have you read through this funding options toolkit in full, to understand how the concepts defined here will influence development of the PSS at every stage?
-Do the project board have an awareness of the importance of the natural capital framework for understanding the links between nature, people and businesses?
+Item Comments Tick Do the project board have an awareness of the importance of the natural capital framework for understanding the links between businesses operations and supply chains and nature?
+Have you read through this funding options toolkit in full, to understand how the concepts defined here will influence development of the PSS at every stage.
 Have potential project partners or stakeholders within local and large businesses been identified? (to contact at a later stage in the process) Is there any natural capital data mapping (or similar) available and if so has the project board been provided with this?
 Has the project board identified any external experts or collaborators who could be brought in provide guidance on funding mechanisms later in the project as required?